-Hierarchy Viewer is a tool built into Android Device Monitor that allows you to inspect the properties and layout speed for each view in your layout hierarchy.
-It can help you find performance bottlenecks caused by the structure of your view hierarchy, helping you then simplify the hierarchy and reduce overdraw.
+Hierarchy Viewer is a tool built into Android Device Monitor that allows you to measure the layout speed for each view in your layout hierarchy.
+It can help you find performance bottlenecks caused by the structure of your view hierarchy.

 Get set up